joelcross/joeltopia/content/qualms with christianity.md

-⚠️ before you come for my throat ⚠️ i'd like to say that this is just a stream-of-consciousness note and not a peer-reviewed journal article debunking an entire religion
+> [!WARNING] before you come for my thoat
+> this is just a stream-of-consciousness note and not a peer-reviewed journal article debunking an entire religion!!
+>

-i may, in the future, come to certain conclusion about certain things or change my mind about others, and that's what it's all about :-)
+> i may, in the future, come to certain conclusion about certain things or change my mind about others, and that's what it's all about :-)

-___
 sin can be described as disobedience to god. if heaven is without sin, how did angels have the affinity to rebel? how is it that angels could have turned away from god in heaven, but the same doesn't apply for humans? in addition, why is there a big master plan to save humans but not the fallen angels? they're just too far gone? i thought the idea of grace is that no one is ever too far gone?
 ___